-If your pain is not severe and you do not have any new numbness, weakness, or other symptoms of nerve failure, mild neck strain can be safely treated at home.
+If the pain is not severe and one does not have any new numbness, weakness, or other symptoms of nerve failure, mild neck strain can be safely treated at home.

 - If pain is moderate, bed rest may be necessary.
 A cervical collar may be beneficial.

-- It is helpful to place a small pillow under the nape of your neck to provide proper neutral positioning.
+- It is helpful to place a small pillow under the nape of the neck to provide proper neutral positioning.

 - Dry or moist heat applied to the area often provides relief from pain caused by muscle spasm.
 However, it has not been shown to speed the healing process.

-as tolerated, unless this involves heavy physical labor.
-Contact your doctor for recommendations.
+- One should guard against neck extension because this will make the pain worse.
+Stay active and perform one's daily work as tolerated, unless this involves heavy physical labor.
+Contact a doctor for recommendations.